The New Zealand Eating Behaviour Questionnaire Platform

 Place the slider at the point on the line you agree most with.

-When I'm hungry I lose control over how much I eat and find it hard to stop eating.
+When I'm hungry, I lose control over how much I eat

 Definitely FALSE Undecided Definitely TRUE